friuns2/BlackFriday-GPTs-Prompts/gpts/abstract-1.md

 - blue and yellow rectangles with rounded corners with word "Cerebro" on them floating in 3d space like after blow. cinematic, hyper realism, high detail, octane render, 8k
 - abstract, oil-on-canvas cityscape, skilfully capturing a couple's nocturnal stroll down a rain-soaked street dogs, vibrant hues, illuminated lights reflecting off the wet cobbled pathway distinctively painted, multi-coloured tree encapsulates the essence of a nearby park, contributing to the cosmopolitan feel of the setting.
 ```

+## Welcome Message
+Get ready to unlock a world of abstract artwork , Keep your idea  or sentence short, see example tab

 ## Conversation